MicrosoftDocs/sql-docs/docs/advanced-analytics/sql-native-scoring.md

 ## Prerequisites

-PREDICT is available on all editions of SQL Server 2017 database engine and enabled by default, including SQL Server 2017 Machine Learning Services on Windows, SQL Server 2017 (Windows), SQL Server 2017 (Linux) or Azure SQL Database.
+PREDICT is available on all editions of SQL Server 2017 database engine and enabled by default, including SQL Server 2017 Machine Learning Services on Windows, SQL Server 2017 (Windows), SQL Server 2017 (Linux), or Azure SQL Database.
 You do not need to install R, Python, or enable additional features.

-## Model preparation

-+ The model must be trained in advance using one of the supported **rx** algorithms.
-For details, see [Supported algorithms](#bkmk_native_supported_algos).
++ The model must be trained in advance using one of the supported **rx** algorithms listed below.

-+ The model must be saved using the new serialization function provided in Microsoft R Server 9.1.0.
-The serialization function is optimized to support fast scoring.
++ Serialize the model using [rxSerialize](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxserializemodel) for R, and [rx_serialize_model](https://docs.microsoft.com/machine-learning-server/python-reference/revoscalepy/rx-serialize-model) for Python.
+These serialization functions have been optimized to support fast scoring.

 <a name="bkmk_native_supported_algos"></a>